OWASP Developer Guide

 Developer Guide

 The OWASP Developer Guide provides an introduction to security concepts and a handy reference for application and system developers.
-This guide does not seek to replicate the many excellent sources on specific security topics; it will rarely tries to go into details on a subject and instead provides links for greater depth on these security topics.
-Instead the content of the Developer Guide aims to be accessible, introducing practical security concepts and providing enough detail to get developers started on various OWASP tools and documents.
+This guide does not seek to replicate the many excellent sources on specific security topics; it rarely tries to go into detail on a subject and instead provides links for greater depth on these security topics.
+The content of the Developer Guide aims to be accessible, introducing practical security concepts and providing enough detail to get developers started on various OWASP tools and documents.

 History